turingschool/mod-0-project-fe/gear_up/gear_up_reflections.md

   **when I do get into a technical profession, I know that I'll have to analyze the type of** **person who will use it.
 And, I will have to look at a lot of different factors** **to see who this would be beneficial for.**
+  <br></br>
+  <br></br>
+4. When you consider the way you move through the world, what elements of your identity are you most aware of on a daily basis?

+5. What strengths does your identity give you?
+How will you utilize those at Turing?

+6. How do you think you could value the identies of those around you to bring out their strengths at Turing?
+Has there been a  time where you were able to advocate or include people around you?

+7. How will your strengths impact you as a teammate?
+What will you bring to your cohort?